nexiality/documentation/commands/desktop/elementsOfAppSection.md

      "xpathGenerationStrategy": "USE_ALL"
 }
 ```

-- use `USE_ALL` as xpathGenerationStrategy, when it is required to find the element with `@AutomationId`, `@Name`, `@ConrolType` to generate Xpath, regardless of their values.
+- use `USE_ALL` as xpathGenerationStrategy, when it is required to find the element with `@AutomationId`,
+  `@Name`, `@ConrolType` to generate Xpath, regardless of their values.
-- in other words if you are not sure how the element to be scanned by name or automationId etc, if this hint is provide nexial will try all the attributes.
+- in other words if you are not sure how the element to be scanned by `Name` or `AutomationId` etc, if this hint is
+  provide nexial will try all the attributes.

 ```json